Streaming TV programming for kids embraces iconic brands

 “We really want to be in the space of building really appealing worlds that have something for everybody,” he said.
 “One thing that we talk a lot about is reflecting the world back at itself.
 We want to break down the barriers of who gets to be seen and represented."

-Apple TV Plus subscribers may not get as many shows as Netflix but executives are building a carefully curated list, including a dozen 8-minute “Snoopy in Space” animated shorts, as well as episodes of “The Snoopy Show,” with each installment featuring three seven-minute cartoons starring the Peanuts crew.
+Apple TV Plus subscribers may not get as many shows as Netflix but executives are building a carefully curated list, including a dozen 8-minute “Snoopy in Space” animated shorts, as well as the brand new upcoming series “The Snoopy Show,” with each installment featuring three seven-minute cartoons starring the Peanuts crew.

 They'll also get two series from Sesame: the live-action preschool-aimed “Helpsters,” which mixes human actors and puppets, including Cody, a new puppet that loves computer coding.
 And there's “Ghostwriter,” a live-action fantasy series that re-imagines the Sesame Workshop’s 1992 series.

-The streamer will also have the original animated series “Here We Are” based on lauded author Oliver Jeffers' book, the animated series “Wolfboy and the Everything Factory,” the live-action animated hybrid “Lovely Little Farm” and a pair of animated series based on children's books “Doug Unplugged” and "Zen Shorts."
+The streamer will also have the original animated special “Here We Are” based on lauded author Oliver Jeffers' book, the animated series “Wolfboy and the Everything Factory,” the live-action animated hybrid “Lovely Little Farm” and a pair of animated series based on the children's books “Doug Unplugged” (rebranded for TV “Doug Unplugs") and "Zen Shorts" (called “Stillwater” for TV).

 “When you look at the breadth of programming, I think you’ll see a mix of established book properties, reboots of television shows, but also new properties from diverse creators,” said Tara Sorensen, Apple’s head of children’s programming.
 “Apple as a whole believes in great storytelling and so we want to make sure we represent that across our slate.”